wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 <a target="_blank" href="https://www.mendix.com/">Mendix.com</a> is a PaaS and more a direct competitor.
 Gartner has Mendix as a leader in its <a target="_blank" href="https://www.mendix.com/resources/gartner-magic-quadrant-for-low-code-application-platforms/">2023 Magic Quadrant for "Enterprise Low-Code Application Platforms"</a>.

+<a target="_blank" href="https://marutitech.com/best-low-code-platforms/">Developer agency Marutitech explains why they named Outsystems the #1 low-code platform</a>.

+<a target="_blank" href="https://www.outsystems.com/mendix-vs-outsystems/">Outsystems cautions that</a>

+> "Many organizations that invest in no-code platforms get push-back from IT and developers due to the inherent limitations enforced by no-code architecture, forcing the IT devs to re-write the applications."

+Outsystems developers can extend app functionality by writing custom code in Java, SQL, C#, CSS, HTML, and JavaScript.

 Like Outsystems, Salesforce is a PaaS.
 But Salesforce is more expensive and very complex.

 Microsoft's PowerApps is a SaaS (browser-based).
 But PowerApps is more expensive and overly complex.